 Contra (New England)

-• all couples generally perform the same steps simultaneously - although half the coupkles are moving in the opposite direction,
+- all couples simultaneously perform the same steps - although half of them face the opposite way;

-• figures are walked, so there's no need for fancy stepping e.g. step-hop, ranting or even skipping.
+- figures are usually walked - there's no need for fancy stepping e.g. step-hop, ranting or even skipping.

-But ultimately, Contra doesn't quite offer the variety - the ‘cherries’ - afforded by figures such as ‘Strip the Willow’, ‘Dip & Dive’, or ‘Roll the Barrel’.
+However, Contra can't offer quite the variety - the ‘cherries’ - afforded by figures such as ‘Strip the Willow’, ‘Dip & Dive’, or ‘Roll the Barrel’.

 * * *